Little Hours: Western Christian practice

-Between Lauds and Vespers, both Western Christianity (including the Roman Catholic and Lutheran traditions) and the Eastern Orthodox Church (along with the Eastern Catholic and Eastern Lutheran churches) traditionally celebrate three canonical hours, consisting mainly of psalms and bearing names derived from the hours of daylight: terce (third hour, 9 am), Sext (sixth hour, noontime) and None (ninth hour, 3 pm).
+According to ancient tradition, Christians also used to offer private prayers at various times during the day, in order to imitate the Apostolic Church.
+Over time, this gave rise to various liturgical celebrations.
+The liturgy of both East and West retained the Terce, Sext, and None of these hours, primarily because these hours are associated with the commemoration of the Passion of Christ and the first preaching of the Gospel.
 These prayer times derive from ancient Jewish practice and are mentioned in the Acts of the Apostles.
 They also commemorate the events of the Passion of Jesus.

 Chalcedonian monks later added Prime, held at the first hour of daylight.
 Prime has been suppressed in the Latin rite after the Second Vatican Council because it was seen as a duplication of Lauds.
+However, it has been preserved in the Liturgy of the Hours of the Carthusians and in some contemplative monasteries.

 In English, the other three hours celebrated between morning and evening prayer are now in the ICEL four-volume edition of the Liturgy of the Hours called midmorning, midday and midafternoon prayer, and collectively the daytime hours; and in the three-volume edition in use in most English-speaking countries outside of the United States they are indicated as before noon, midday and afternoon, and collectively as prayer during the day.

-Celebration of these three hours is in general obligatory for those who lead a contemplative life.
+Celebration of the three hours of Terce, Sext and None is in general obligatory for those who lead a contemplative life.
 For others, recitation of all three is recommended and, in order to preserve the tradition of praying during the day's work, those who have the duty to celebrate the Liturgy of the Hours are obliged to say at least one.
 The Latin collective term is hora media.

 All three have the same structure.
 They begin with the versicle Deus in adiutorium meum intende and its response, followed by Gloria Patri and (except in Lent) Alleluia.
 A hymn is then said or sung, after which come the psalmody (three psalms or portions of psalms, together with their antiphons), and a short reading, followed by a versicle and a prayer.
 Two psalmodies are provided: one that varies from day to day for use by all, and a complementary one, with psalms chosen mainly from among the gradual psalms, for use by those who say one or two additional hours.